 The woman, identified as UK woman, Harriet Osborne reportedly became ‘disruptive’ after being asked to change her top, which other passengers on the EasyJet flight reportedly found too ‘revealing.’
 Define revealing?

 While Osborne a 31 year old makeup artist and mother of two- reportedly agreed to wear a new top provided by the airline, she continued to act in a disruptive manner according to the discount airliner.
+This case could be a great subject to research for lawyer students to write their best college essays.

 Osborne was originally wearing a sheer top which left her nipples ‘clearly visible,’ MSN reported.
 Other passengers on the flight from Malaga, Spain, to London Stansted Airport, reportedly complained to the flight crew about the outfit.
 The crew offered Osborne an additional top to wear, which she agreed to wear.